Notifycal/docs-internal/src/content/docs/analysis/google-calendar-api/watch-overview.md

 ---
-title: Google Calendar
+title: Watch overview
-description: Docs, links, and notes to work out how to create a stream of events from Google Calendar API
+description: Docs, links, and notes to work out how to create a more efficient stream of events from Google Calendar API
 ---

 Google Calendar is a product that allows people to manage an agenda.
 The intention here is to create an stream of events/notifications to react to them and provide some sort of notification service that Google does not provide.